brycie-boy/The_Cosmos/Merit.md

 ## Merit #flashcard

-Merit is wholesome kamma capable of yielding favorable results within the cycle of rebirths.
+Merit is [[Wholesome kamma]] capable of yielding favorable results within the cycle of rebirths.
 Merit produces mundane benefits such as a good rebirth, wealth, beauty, and success.
 It also serves as an enhancing condition for supramundane benefits, that is, for attaining the stages along the path to enlightenment.
-Merit is organized into the groups known as "the three bases of merit", which consist of:
+Merit is organized into the groups known as "the three bases of merit", which include:

 - [[Giving]]
 - [[Moral Disipline]]